ADVANCING AUTONOMOUS VLM AGENTS

 Results

-To evaluate the efficacy of VSC-RL, we conducted extensive experiments on challenging vision-language decision-making benchmarks, particularly focusing on mobile device control tasks in the AitW General and Web Shopping datasets.
-Our results demonstrate that VSC-RL significantly improves both learning efficiency and task success rate compared to state-of-the-art (SOTA) baselines.
+To evaluate the efficacy of VSC-RL, we conducted extensive experiments on challenging vision-language decision-making benchmarks.
+Our results on mobile device and web control tasks in the AitW General and Web Shopping and WebArena-Lite seperately demonstrate that VSC-RL significantly improves both learning efficiency and task success rate compared to state-of-the-art (SOTA) baselines.

 Task Task Split Set-of-Marks AppAgent CogAgent AutoUI Filtered BC DigiRL VSC-RL (ours)